aparoski/Runescape_GE_Analyzer/README.md

 # Runescape_GE_Analyzer
 ## Tool to initially scrape Runescape 3 item IDs for tradeable items, use those IDs to gather price data daily, then run analysis on the gathered data.
 Tool consists of two halves: webscraping and analysis.

+## General

+Runescape is an online MMORPG, with many of the flavors of other games of its type.
+One of the more interesting components of the game is an exchange system, called the Grand Exchange.
+On the Grand Exchange players are able to trade items with other players using gold coins as a currency.
+Based on item supply and demand, prices fluctuate daily.
+I plan to examine price fluctuations in relation to game events such as double xp weekends, skill updates, game patches, etc...

 ## Webscraping